-They are sometimes referred to a Historic Building Surveys.
+These surveys are sometimes referred to a Historic Building Surveys.

 Listed or Heritage buildings seem to suffer from damp and timber decay problems.
 Actually they don't - it is the people living in them that create the problems, and we work tirelessly to educate the public about how to keep a Listed building free from damp.
 It is not hard, and it is not expensive.
+The biggest problem with the standard surveyor is a lack of understanding of moisture.
+It is not taught - almost every RICS surveyor uses a 'damp meter' - these are useless, but they are an ever present reminder of the fact that RICS surveyors do not understand the single largest cause of damage to a building - water.

 You also need to be quite fit to be a listed building surveyor.
 We often have to access tiny holes and hatches that lead to hidden parts of roof spaces, or priest holes behind chimney stacks that many people did not even know existed.
 We don't wear shiny shoes and white shirt and tie, or a jacket.
 You need to crawl under floors, and climb out of windows and tiny hatches that access the roof.
 Jeans and sweatshirt are the norm - you get dirty surveying a Listed Building!